 Bowiea volubilis subsp volubilis tolerates wet and dry conditions, growing predominantly in summer rainfall areas which receive approximately 200 - 800 mm of annual rainfall.

 Derivation of name and historical aspects

 Bowiea was named by W.H.
 Harvey to honour James Bowie (1789-1869), a plant collector for Royal Botanical Gardens, Kew.
 The genus is monotypic with two subspecies, volubilis and gariepensis, both occurring in South Africa.
-The epithet volubilis refers to the subspecies' twining growth whereas gariepensis refers to the geographical area of growth.
+The epithet volubilis refers to the twining growth habit whereas gariepensis refers to the geographical area of growth.
 The subspecies grow in separate geographical areas and show differences in floral, capsule and seed characters.